 - Get Involved

-Morné du Plessis is a legend in the annals of South African Rugby Union.
-Widely regarded as among his country's best ever loose forwards, he became one of South Africa's most successful captains in the history of the sport and in 1995 managed the Springbok side that historically won the Rugby World Cup in Ellis Park, Johannesburg, and received the trophy from Nelson Mandela.
+Morné du Plessis is a legend in the annals of South African rugby.
+Widely regarded as one of his country's best ever loose forwards, he captained the Springboks for five years and in 1995 was manager of the side that won the Rugby World Cup in Ellis Park, Johannesburg, and received the trophy from Nelson Mandela.

 Morné, who played as a No 8 with Western Province, was first picked as a Springbok in 1971.
 In total he played 22 Test matches and was captain, like his father before him, for 15 of those matches, leading the team to 12 wins.